SEKOIA-IO/documentation/_shared_content/automate/index.md

 A playbook starts with a trigger, can include conditions and consists of a succession of actions.

 There are two ways to create a playbook:

 - Use a template
 - Build a playbook from scratch

 ### Templates

 Creating a playbook from scratch can be discouraging.
 That’s why we provide our users with a way to quickly generate a playbook: **templates**.

 These fully customizable templates are available in our Playbooks’ Catalog.
 You can access them by clicking on `+ Playbook` then selecting `Use a template`.

-The Playbooks Catalog is being updated frequently by our analysts, but here’s a list of the main ones.
-All playbook templates are available on the public repo in [Github.](https://github.com/SEKOIA-IO/Community/tree/main/playbooks/templates)
+The Playbook Templates' Catalog is being updated frequently by our analysts and here’s a list of the main ones.
+All playbook templates are available in the public repo on [Github](https://github.com/SEKOIA-IO/Community/tree/main/playbooks/templates) and our users are encouraged to add new templates to the repo.

 #### Operations Center templates